 Authentication is a process to verify (assure) the real identity of an entity which could be an individual, computer, computer program, or EC Web site.
 For transmissions, authentication verifies that the sender of the message is who the person or organization claims to be.

-Authorization is the process of determining what the authenticated entity is allowed on the formation of an entity occurs after authentication.
+Authorization is the process of determining what the authenticated entity is allowed to access and what operations it is allowed to perform.
+Authorization of an entity occurs after authentication.